 The Pacific Information Center, commonly referred to as the PIC, provides efficient, reliable, accurate and quick service for the Pacific Community.
-This includes, but is not limited to, the University Switchboard, the Boxer Card (student ID), parking permits, guest housing, summer housing, vendors, publications and brochures of University departments and programs, forms, general information, the sale of stamps, Tri-Met tickets and movie tickets, and Boxer Briefs.
+This includes, but is not limited to, parking permits, guest housing, summer housing, vendors, publications and brochures of University departments and programs, forms, general information, the sale of stamps, Tri-Met tickets, movie tickets, and Boxer Briefs.
 Computer terminals are provided outside the PIC for students to access the Web and their accounts.
-The office of the Director of the Pacific Information Center may be found here as well.